Bulgarian State Railways locomotives 142–150

-Bulgarian State Railways locomotives 142-150 provided motive power on Bulgaria's first railway, opened in 1866 to connect Ruse on the River Danube with Varna on the Black Sea.
+Bulgarian State Railways locomotives 142–150 provided motive power on Bulgaria's first railway, opened in 1866 to connect Ruse on the River Danube with Varna on the Black Sea.
 Ordered from England shortly after the opening of the railway, they were intended as mixed-traffic locomotives to supplement the line's original locomotive fleet.
-They were powerful 2-cylinder 0-6-0 locomotives with 6-wheeled tenders.
+They were powerful two-cylinder 0-6-0 locomotives with six-wheeled tenders.

-In 1888 the Bulgarian railways were nationalised in accordance with the Railways Act 1885 and the locomotives became the property of the Bulgarian State Railways (BDŽ).
+In 1888 the Bulgarian railways were nationalised under the Railways Act 1885 and the locomotives became the property of the Bulgarian State Railways (BDŽ).

 Construction

 The supervising engineers and construction companies contracted to build Bulgaria's first railway were all British and after the opening of the line in 1866 an order was placed for 10 new British-built locomotives to supplement the original fleet.
 Eight were constructed by Sharp, Stewart & Company in Manchester, and the other two by Beyer, Peacock & Company also of Manchester.
 They were all built and supplied between 1868 and 1869.
 They were numbered sequentially from 12 to 21.